-Two key benefits of using an integrated filter system, such as that found in the THS7360, over a passive system are PCB area and filter variations.
+Two key benefits of using an integrated filter system, such as the THS7365, over a passive system are PCB area and filter variations.
 The small TSSOP-20 package for six video channels is much smaller over a passive RLC network, especially a six-pole passive network.
 Additionally, consider that inductors have at best ±10% tolerances (normally, ±15% to ±20% is common) and capacitors typically have ±10% tolerances.
-A Monte Carlo analysis shows that the filter corner frequency (-3 dB), flatness (-1 dB), Q factor (or peaking), and channel-to-channel delay have wide variations.
-These variances can lead to potential performance and quality issues in mass-production environments.
-The THS7360 solves most of these problems with the corner frequency being essentially the only variable.
+Using a Monte Carlo analysis shows that the filter corner frequency (-3 dB), flatness (-1 dB), Q factor (or peaking), and channel-to-channel delay have wide variations.
+These variances can lead to potential performance and quality issues mass-production environments.
+The THS7365 solves most of these problems with the corner frequency being essentially the only variable.